hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] the day sequence can't be dragged or resized onto the night sequence, instead it will snap to the night sequence and the snap indicator is shown
 - [ ] the day sequence can be dragged to the middle layer, it will snap onto the tree sequence
 - [ ] the night sequence can't be dragged or resized beyond the timeline bounds
-- [ ] double clicking on the sky sequence brings you to a new tab named "sky sequence" containing with the sequence view
+- [ ] double clicking on the sky sequence brings you to a new tab named 'sky sequence' containing with the sequence view

 ### TimelineLayer: